inigolabs/inigolabs.github.io/tutorials_starwars_configuration.md

 ```

 ## Replay Playground Queries
-With the updated configuration, it's time to run the same queries again, see what the responses and visit [Inigo analytics console](https://app.inigo.io).
+With the updated configuration, it's time to run the same queries again, see what the responses and visit <a href="https://app.inigo.io" target="_blank">Inigo analytics console</a>.

 ## What's next?